apostrophecms/moog-require/README.md

 // in app.js

-var resolver = require('moog-require')({
+var synth = require('moog-require')({
   localModules: __dirname + '/lib/modules',
-  defaultBaseClass: 'module',
+  defaultBaseClass: 'module'
-  definitions: {
+});

+synth.define({

   // SETTING A DEFAULT OPTION THAT APPLIES TO *ALL* MODULES
   // (because we're setting it for the defaultBaseClass) 'module': {
     color: 'gray'
   },

   // CONFIGURATION (IMPLICIT SUBCLASS) OF A PROJECT-LEVEL MODULE
   // (same technique works to configure an npm module)

   'events': {
     color: 'blue',
     // More overrides in lib/modules/events/index.js (above).
     // Anything here in app.js wins
   },

   // EXTENDING A PROJECT-LEVEL MODULE TO CREATE A NEW ONE 'parties': {

     // Let's subclass a module right here in app.js (usually we'd just
     // set site-specific options here and put code in
     // lib/modules/parties/index.js, but you're not restricted)

     extend: 'events',
     color: 'lavender',

     // Let's alter the "tags" option before the
     // base class constructors are aware of it

     beforeConstruct: function(self, options) {
       options.tags = (options.tags || []).concat('party');
     },

     // This constructor can take a callback, even though
     // the base classes don't.
 You can mix and match

     construct: function(self, options, callback) {
       // options.color will be lavender
       var superGet = self.get;
       self.get = function(params, callback) {
         // override: only interested in parties.
 Let's
         // assume the base class uses this as a query params.title = /party/i;
         return superGet(params, callback);
       };

       // Output names and full folder paths of all modules in the
       // subclassing chain; we can use this to push assets and
       // implement template overrides
       console.log(options._directories);
     },

     setBridge: function(modules) {
       // Do something that requires access to the
       // other modules, which are properties of
       // the modules object
-      }
     }
   }
 });